 Our U.S. manufacturing, antibody collection, labeling, storage and distribution activities also are subject to strict regulation and licensing by the FDA.
-Our biopharmaceutical manufacturing facility in Boca Raton, Florida is subject to periodic inspection by the FDA, the EMEA and other regulatory authorities and from time to time, we may receive notices of deficiencies from these agencies as a result of such inspections.
-Our antibody collection centers in the U.S. also are subject to periodic inspection by the FDA, the EMEA and other regulatory authorities and from time to time, we may receive notices of deficiencies from these agencies as a result of such inspections.
-Our failure, or the failure of our biopharmaceutical manufacturing facility or our antibody collection centers, to continue to meet regulatory standards or to remedy any deficiencies could result in corrective action by the FDA, including closure of our biopharmaceutical manufacturing facility or one or more antibody collection centers and fines or penalties.
-New regulations may be enacted and existing regulations, their interpretation and enforcement, are subject to change.
+Our biopharmaceutical manufacturing facility in Boca Raton, Florida is subject to periodic inspection by the FDA, and from time to time, we may receive notices of deficiencies from the FDA as a result of such inspections.
+Our antibody collection centers in the U.S. are also subject to periodic inspection by the FDA, and from time to time we may receive notices of deficiencies from the FDA as a result of such inspections.
+Our antibody collection.
+Our failure or the failure of our biopharmaceutical manufacturing facility or our antibody collection centers to continue to meet regulatory standards or to remedy any such deficiencies could result in corrective action by the FDA, including closure of our biopharmaceutical manufacturing facility or one or more antibody collection centers and fines or penalties.
+New regulations may be enacted and existing regulations or their interpretation or enforcement are subject to change.
 Therefore, there can be no assurance that we will be able to continue to comply with any regulations or that the costs of such compliance will not have a material adverse effect on our future business, financial condition and results of operations.

-We may be subject to costly and damaging liability claims relating to antibody contamination and other claims.
+We may be subject to costly and damaging liability claims.

-Antibodies we collect, antibody based products we manufacture, antibody based products we market and antibody based products our customers manufacture run the risk of being contaminated with viruses.
-As a result, suits may be filed against our customers and us claiming that the plaintiffs became infected with a virus as a result of using contaminated products.
-Such suits have been filed in the past related to contaminated antibodies, and in a number of suits we were one of several defendants.
-No assurance can be given that additional lawsuits relating to infection with viruses will not be brought against us by persons who have become infected with viruses from antibody based products.
+Antibodies collected by us, antibody-based products manufactured by us, antibody-based products marketed by us and antibody-based products manufactured by our customers run the risk of being HIV-contaminated or contaminated with another virus.
+As a result, suits may be filed against our customers and us claiming that the plaintiffs became infected with HIV or other viruses as a result of using the contaminated products.
+Such suits have been filed in the past related to HIV-contaminated antibodies, and in a number of suits we were one of several defendants.
+With the exception of one suit that is still pending, all of these suits have been dismissed without liability to us.
+No assurance can be given that additional lawsuits relating to infection with HIV or other viruses will not be brought against us by persons who have become infected with HIV or other viruses from antibody fractionates.

-Pharmaceutical and biotechnology companies are increasingly subject to litigation, including class action suits, and governmental and administrative investigations and proceedings related to product pricing and marketing practices.
-We have been named as one of over 40 pharmaceutical and biotechnology defendants in three class action lawsuits.
+Pharmaceutical companies are increasingly subject to litigation, including class action suits, and governmental and administrative investigations and proceedings related to product pricing and marketing practices.
+We have been named as one of over 40 pharmaceutical and biopharmaceutical defendants in three class action lawsuits.
+See "Legal Proceedings" at Item 3 in Part I of our Form 10-K for the fiscal year ended December 28, 2002 and at Item 1 in Part II of our Forms 10-Q for the quarters ended March 29, 2003 and June 28, 2003.
 There can be no assurance that lawsuits based on other causes of action will not be filed or that we will be successful in the defense of any or all existing or potential future lawsuits.
-Defense of suits can be expensive and time consuming, regardless of the outcome, and an adverse result in one or more suits could have a material adverse effect on our future business, financial condition and results of operations.
+Defense of suits can be expensive and time-consuming, regardless of the outcome, and an adverse result in one or more suits could have a material adverse effect on our future business, financial condition and results of operations.